Indian cobra: In popular culture

 The Indian cobra features prominently in literature, folklore, and cinema.
 It is a recurring figure in Indian fables, proverbs, and cautionary tales, often symbolizing both danger and divine power.

-Rudyard Kipling's short story "Rikki-Tikki-Tavi" features a pair of Indian cobras named Nag and Nagaina, the Hindi words for male and female snake, respectively.
+Rudyard Kipling's 1894 short story "Rikki-Tikki-Tavi" features a pair of Indian cobras named Nag and Nagaina, the Hindi words for male and female snake, respectively.

 Mythology

 Hinduism

+1895 lithograph from Calcutta's Chorebagan Art Studio, depicting Krishna's victory over the snake Kaliya, whose appearance here is modelled after the real life Indian cobra.
+Both are in turn surrounded by the latter's nagini consorts with folded hands, pleading for mercy.

 The Indian cobra is often featured in Hindu religion and revered in several regional traditions.
 The Hindu god Shiva is often depicted with a cobra called Vasuki, coiled around his neck, symbolizing his mastery over maya, the illusory nature of the world.
 Vishnu, in his form called the anantashayana, is usually portrayed as reclining on the coiled body of Shesha, a giant snake deity with multiple cobra heads.
 Cobras are also worshipped during the Hindu festival of Naga Panchami and Nagula Chavithi.
 When killed by humans, it is usually cremated with milk and ghee along with a cloth by Hindus.